Do you feel like you’re gaining weight no matter how much you exercise or how little you eat?

 The key is in balancing your hormones.
 Eating more can often help too.
 By that we mean eating more of the good stuff like vegetables.
-We call it ‘adding in’ frequent serves of things of whole foods (lots of plants work well) and ‘crowding out’ things like refined sugars and carbohydrates.
+Think of it as ‘adding in’ frequent serves of whole foods (lots of plants work well).
+Accordingly, you’ll want to ‘crowd out’ things like refined sugars and carbohydrates.

 Cortisol is the stress hormone.
-When we produce too much cortisol it naturally assumes – as it did back in caveman days – that we need to run for our lives.
-So it puts us in ‘fight or flight’ mode and dumps extra sugar into our blood to give us the fuel to escape.
+When we produce too much cortisol it naturally assumes – as it did in caveman days – that we must run for our lives.
+So it puts us in ‘fight or flight’ mode.
+Then it dumps extra sugar into our blood to give us the fuel to escape.

-As we don’t usually use it in modern times, insulin then comes in to save the day and mops the extra energy up by storing it as fat.
-The body then holds onto it for dear life in order to form a protective shell against perceived threats.
+As we don’t actually need the extra glucose in modern times, insulin comes in to mop up the excess.
+The insulin then stores it as fat for when we need it in the future.
+Consequently, the body holds onto that fat for dear life – a protective shell against perceived threats.

-The moral of this story is that if you don’t find a way to reduce your stress levels your body will think it’s in constant danger and you won’t be able to shift that fat.
+Therefore, if you don’t find a way to reduce your stress levels your body will think it’s in constant danger.
+And you won’t be able to shift that fat.

 A good night’s sleep is rejuvenating and helps to regulate your hormones.
-If you’re experiencing disturbed sleep the adrenals will produce more cortisol (number 1) as well as encouraging the body to hold onto its fat stores.
-Science has also shown it increases the hunger hormone ghrelin.
+If you’re experiencing disturbed sleep it’s stressful.
+And the adrenals will produce more cortisol (number 1) as well as encouraging the body to hold onto its fat stores.
+Science has also shown not sleeping well increases the hunger hormone ghrelin.

 Choosing the right form of exercise is key at midlife.
-Over-exercising is a ‘thing’ and will put the body back into the mode of overproducing cortisol and storing fat (see number 1).
+Over-exercising is something to be avoided at all costs.
+Basically, it will put the body back into the mode of overproducing cortisol and storing fat (see number 1).
 However, done well exercise helps balance the hormones and lowers cortisol levels.

-Indeed, no matter how old you are exercise is essential to a healthy life so we don’t want to discourage movement.
-Particularly not in 2020 when sitting is touted as the new smoking and many of us are doing way too much of it.
-Weight loss/management is driven by what you do in the kitchen 80% of the time but a well-exercised 40+ female body will thrive and muscle and metabolism will be at optimal levels.
+Indeed, exercise is essential to a healthy life so we don’t want to discourage movement.
+Especially not when sitting is touted as the new smoking and many of us are doing too much of it.
+Weight loss/management is driven by what you do in the kitchen 80% of the time.
+However, a well-exercised 40+ female body will thrive and muscle and metabolism will be at optimal levels.

 The general consensus is that moderate exercise is the best option post-40.
-Long walks, Pilates, yoga, stretching, deep breathing, swimming, weight lifting and more and more research is coming out on the benefits of HIIT (High-Intensity Interval Training) – short bursts of high intensity alternating with lower intensity exercise.
-Regarding HIIT I would recommend proceeding with caution if you’re experiencing sleep issues/stress-related issues until you are more balanced.
+Long walks, Pilates, yoga, stretching, deep breathing, swimming and weight lifting.
+What’s more, increasing research shows the benefits of HIIT (High-Intensity Interval Training) in midlife.
+HIIT stands for ‘short bursts of high intensity alternating with lower intensity exercise’.
+That said, we’d recommend proceeding with caution if you’re experiencing sleep issues/stress-related issues until you are more balanced.

-Getting the heart rate up and strengthening your muscles feels good and is good for you but if you go too hard your body will go back into stress mode (see number 1).
-There is no one size fits all though, if you’re someone who has always done triathlons and endurance sports you will know how your body works best.
+Getting the heart rate up and strengthening your muscles feels good and is great for you.
+Both physically and mentally.
+But if you go too hard your body will go back into stress mode (see number 1).
+There’s no one size fits all though.
+Certainly, if you’re someone who has always done triathlons and endurance sports you will know how your body works best.

-We talk about sugar and refined carbohydrates a lot (refined carbs convert to sugar) because they can exacerbate unwelcome menopause symptoms and are easily converted into stored fat.
+We talk about sugar and refined carbohydrates a lot (refined carbs convert to sugar).
+This is because they can exacerbate unwelcome menopause symptoms and are easily converted into stored fat.

-Over time a high-sugar diet can lead to insulin resistance.
-Put very simplistically the pancreas produces the hormone insulin to convert sugar to glucose for energy.
-During insulin resistance this process is impaired, the pancreas produces more and more insulin to try and move the sugar from the blood to the cells for energy.
-When it doesn’t work it leads to blood sugar crashes, more cravings, fat storage and a predisposition to diseases like Type 2 diabetes.
+In addition, a high-sugar diet can lead to insulin resistance (pre-diabetes) over time.
+Put very simplistically, the pancreas produces the hormone insulin to convert sugar to glucose for energy.
+During insulin resistance this process is impaired.
+As a result, the pancreas produces more and more insulin to try and move the sugar from the blood to the cells for energy.
+When it doesn’t work it leads to blood sugar crashes, more cravings and fat storage.
+As well as that it creates a predisposition to diseases like Type 2 diabetes.

 In a nutshell: Insulin resistance equals fat storage.
 It’s a rollercoaster.
 The more insulin we produce, the more fat we store.
 The more fat we store, the more we crave carbs and sugar.
 The more carbs and sugar we eat, the more insulin we produce.

-Don’t stint on protein either as it keeps you nice and full and helps to keep blood sugar levels stable thereby not over-stimulating insulin (see number 4).
-A good trick is to pair protein with your carbs: eat your fish with some sweet potato, make a stir-fry with eggs with quinoa and peas/broccoli/spinach or have some overnight oats soaked in soy/almond milk with banana and slivered almonds.
+Don’t stint on protein either as it keeps you nice and full.
+It also helps to keep blood sugar levels stable thereby not over-stimulating insulin (see number 4).
+A good trick is to pair protein with your carbs. i.e. eat your fish with sweet potato, make a stir-fry with eggs with quinoa and peas/broccoli/spinach.
+Or have some overnight oats soaked in soy/almond milk with banana and slivered almonds.

-If you’re not eating enough fibre you’re likely not pooping enough and if you’re not pooping your belly could be feeling quite well-upholstered (and maybe bloated) and your body will be holding onto toxins and excess fat.
-The natural remedy is to load up on high fibre foods like fruit, veggies and wholegrains. such as the suggested foods in number 5.
+If you’re not eating enough fibre you’re likely not pooping enough.
+And if you’re not pooping your belly could be feeling quite well-upholstered (and maybe bloated).
+Accordingly, your body will be holding onto toxins and excess fat.
+The natural remedy is to load up on high fibre foods like fruit, veggies and wholegrains.
+(Such as the suggested foods in number 5.)

-While you may have been able to eat whatever you want all of your life food intolerances can rear their head at midlife.
+While you may have always been able to eat whatever you want food intolerances can rear their head at midlife.
 Alternatively, they may have been there all along but you are now more sensitive to them.
-Intolerance to certain foods can trigger blood sugar imbalance and inflammation encouraging weight gain which is difficult to shift.
-Common intolerances for women during menopause include gluten, sugar and dairy.
+Certain intolerances can trigger blood sugar imbalance and inflammation encouraging difficult to shift weight gain.
+Common sensitivities for women during menopause include gluten, sugar and dairy.
 Eliminate them for three or four weeks and keep a diary of how you feel.

-Problems with your thyroid are extremely common as we grow older and – as we explained earlier – this can cause everything in the body to become sluggish especially your metabolism and energy levels.
+Problems with your thyroid are extremely common as we grow older.
+And this can cause everything in the body to become sluggish.
+Especially your metabolism and energy levels.

-Whenever anyone says they’re doing all the ‘right things’ and eating well I always ask about their thyroid health because if it’s playing up it doesn’t matter what you do you won’t be able to lose weight.
-I highly recommend is a full count thyroid test.
-The standard practise in Australasia is to only test TSH levels.
-You need your T3 and T4 levels for a clear picture which is why I recommend finding a good functional medicine practitioner who will do this for you.
+Indeed, whenever anyone says they’re doing all the ‘right things’ and eating well I always ask about their thyroid health.
+Because if it’s playing up, it doesn’t matter what you do you won’t be able to lose weight.
+I highly recommend a full panel thyroid test.
+The standard tests in Australasia only measure TSH (thyroid stimulating hormone) levels.
+Unfortunately, they may come back normal even if you have thyroid problems.
+Ideally, you need your T3 and T4 levels tested too for a clear picture.
+This is why I suggest finding a good functional medicine practitioner who will do this for you.